Michaelkenber/PlannerApp/PROCESS.md

 ## 20 juni
 Emma told me today that google has a calendar API.
 I was dissappointed to learn this, because i have spent a lot of time working on my own calendar and getting it to work.
 I did learn a lot from it though.
 Today i managed to visualise the day in a map and the routes from activity to activity.
 I had some struggles because my app did work on my simulator on the computer, but it did not work on my phone.
 After a lot of print statements and google searches i realised that this was because my computer has its time settings in US style, while my phone has its settings in the UK style.

+## 21
+Today i fixed that the app can't add two activities at the same time.
+I also started working on adding the traveling time and also a possible optimise function for it.
+I didn't succeed in completing it because the data was downloaded asynchronically.
+I also fixed minor buggs in the calendar.
+The function i used to calculate at which day each month started was wrong so i had to think of a new one.
+Because i couldn't find it online, i had to think of it myself, which turned out te be quit difficult.